Research: Interactive Installations

 Konstmuseum, Goteburg, Sweden - International Computer Music Festival, 2002.

-A digital multimedia database documentary by Fabian Wagmister that explores the legacy of Ernesto Che Guevara through the artistic representations and the artists by him inspired.
-This piece initially commissioned by the Fowler museum of cultural history has received broad distribution and media attention.
+... two, three, many Guevaras is a digital multimedia database documentary by Fabian Wagmister that explores the legacy of Ernesto Che Guevara through the artistic representations and the artists he inspired.
+The piece was initially commissioned by the Fowler museum of cultural history, and has received broad distribution and media attention.

 First shown in 1997.